-of the other other State of the other of the
+of the other other Strend Marker of Co

-the river where were a city as the
+the river where were a city as

 There are two potential problems with MMA as a reactive binder.
 Firstly, the rate of shrinkage after conversion from monomer to polymer can be as high as 20%.
 Secondly, the curing process is exothermic which adds an extra variable to the processing parameters.